tanbinh123/imdb-api/README.md

 ## Routes coverage

-In any stage of development Pull Request are more than welcome 😊.
+In any stage of development, Pull Requests are more than welcome. 😊

 > ✅ Done
 >